firefly-iii/docs/docs/docs/firefly-iii/installation/upgrade.md

 This assumes you run Apache and your OS package manager can handle multiple PHP versions (not all of them do this).
 Other commands can be found using a search engine.

-### Straight from Github
+### Straight from GitHub

-Make sure you backup your entire installation directory, and database.
+Make sure you back up your entire installation directory, and database.

 Go to the `firefly-iii` folder and run these commands.